helio-fm/helio-sequencer/Docs/getting-started.md

 ![patterns]

-Pattern roll also allows to tweak some track parameters, like key offset of velocity multiplier.
+Pattern roll also allows you to tweak some track parameters, like key offset of velocity multiplier.
 In future, it may shift towards more parametric sequencer features.

 #### See also: [track grouping](tips-and-tricks.md#clips-and-track-grouping)